-The main principle of after-care after eyelid tightening using Plasma is very simple:”Any possible source of bacterial infection has to be deliberately minimised”.
+The main principle of after-care after eyelid tightening using Plasma is very simple:”Any possible source of bacterial infection has to be deliberately minimized”.
 It is advisable to read this section to anyone who is about to undergo Plasma Eyelid Tightening.

 Swelling is characteristic of this type of aesthetic procedure and it should be always expected after using voltaic plasma.
-This is because the area will be recovering from an intentional burn therefore the natural side effect is swelling.
+This is because the area will be recovering from an intentional burn, therefore, the natural side effect is swelling.

 Although swelling is to be expected there is no reason to try and cure it because in all circumstances it will subside on its own accord.

-The few adverse effects have been caused by the use of incorrect creams and products in order to minimise or “cure” the swelling.
+The few adverse effects have been caused by the use of incorrect creams and products in order to minimize or “cure” the swelling.
 Please note that the swelling should not be cured because it is not a disease and it is a direct transient consequence of the controlled burn caused by the aesthetic treatment.

 Day 1.
 The Swelling peaks the day following the treatment there is the peak of swelling.
 Some clients might find it harder to open their eyes as soon as they get up in the morning the first day following the treatment.
 Gradually, throughout the day the swelling will subside slightly.
 Discomfort, pain and slight discharge can occur but this is normal.

 Day 2.
-The swelling is the same or slightly less then the previous day (Day 1).
+The swelling is the same or slightly less than the previous day (Day 1).
 The swelling peaks soon after waking up and subsides slightly throughout the day.
-Sometimes swelling also spreads to the eye-bags even if no plasma aesthetic treatment was carried out on the lower eyelids, this is normal because the upper eyelid communicate with the lower eyelid and some fluid inside the upper eyelid can spread to the eye bags.
+Sometimes swelling also spreads to the eye-bags even if no plasma aesthetic treatment was carried out on the lower eyelids, this is normal because the upper eyelid communicates with the lower eyelid and some fluid inside the upper eyelid can spread to the eye bags.
 This is normal and this undesired swelling of the lower eyelid will subside over the following days.

 Day 3.
 The swelling should start to subside noticeably and the spots where the electrical plasma was applied will start turning into scabs.
 The scabs must not me picked and should fall off on their own accord.
 The discomfort experienced during day1 and day 2 should have subsided dramatically.
 No further pain should be experienced on the third day following the treatment.
 For those people who experience eye-bag swelling, this should still be present during the third day.

 Day 4.
 No discomfort or pain should be felt fourth following the treatment.
-Some residual minor swelling can be still be on the upper eyelids.
+Some residual minor swelling can still be on the upper eyelids.
 No more pain or discomfort should be felt.

 Day 5.
 All swelling should have subsided and some scabs may still be present.
 The minor swelling on the eye bags should have almost subsided.